 Our only plans for Father’s Day so far are breakfast in bed and a swim in the Illinois River.
 Hopefully we can squeeze in some horizontal play time.
 (Graphic pun intended.
 Totally offensive.
 Definitely stop reading.
 But can you expect better of a post about Father’s Day with a cuss word in the title?)

 A Father’s Day gift for new dads

 If your husband is a new father, or if you have a new baby in your life, I have the **perfect Father’s Day gift idea** for you.

 Raise your hand if the man in your life wishes he had a better relationship with his own father?

 My husband and I wrote a book to inspire men to take their shirts off and cuddle with their babies.
 It’s called The Baby Bonding Book For Dads.

-Christopher Briscoe, an internationally renown photographer who lives in Ashland, Oregon and is Kirk Douglas’s family photographer, did the photos for this book.
+Christopher Briscoe, an internationally renown photographer who is Kirk Douglas’s family photographer, did the photos for this book.

 Chris wrote this beautiful post about becoming a father.